 When I was younger I read a lot of books written by Enid Blyton.
 My favourites were The Wishing Chair and The Magic Faraway Tree books.
 I read a lot of comics too: The Beano and superhero comics like Superman.

 As a teenager I was into the mythological world of JRR Tolkien but also read a lot of classics: Dickens, Austen, Henry James.
 I loved Wilkie Collins’ two most famous books The Woman in White and The Moonstone.
-I had a load of Terry Pratchett books too.
+I had a load of Terry Pratchett books too, and was a big fan of Philip Pullman’s His Dark Materials series.

 These days I read a lot of books as research for work and don’t get to read much for pleasure.
 I still read lots of comics, mostly those made by friends now.
 My favourite book is A Suitable Boy by Vikram Seth.